Shared vs Private Sources

 • Atlassian

-Provisioned links work by utilizing a specialized API from the third-party vendor.
+Provisioned sources work by utilizing a specialized API from the third-party vendor.
 This API creates a secure, impersonated token with restricted access based on a master token.
 Each user receives a private link to the specific data source, ensuring no data is shared between users.

 Was this article helpful?